BU-Spark/se-kaleidoscope-collaborative/README.md

     - flutter run
 3. Running backend giving "Error: ClientException with SocketException: Connection refused (OS error 111)" with android emulator
     - This is caused by android emulator not being able to connect to localhost.
 To fix this, you need to run the backend on a different port: 10.0.2.2:8000 (instead of localhost:3000, which works for iOS emulator)
+4. Running the code on apple device giving the following error: Expected ios/Runner.xcodeproj but this file is missing.
+No application found for TargetPlatform.ios.
+Is your project missing an ios/Runner/Info.plist?
+Consider running "flutter create ." to create one.
+    - flutter create .

 # Future Scope